 Do you have a foodie kid who loves to cook or bake?
 Or maybe you have a child who isn’t interested in foodie topics yet.
-No matter what, these fictional food chapter books are sure to delight and inspire more time in the kitchen.
+No matter what, these fictional foodie chapter books and middle grade books are sure to delight and inspire more time in the kitchen.

 Tales for Very Picky Eaters by Josh Schneider (ages 5 – 7)